 If you are enrolled in AP classes, you may be wondering if colleges give academic credit for AP courses.
 AP/IB classes are a great way to get used to college coursework and start earning credits for college while you are still in high school.
 Your guidance counselor probably told you that the AP classes would count for some college credit.
 In most cases, they will.
-There are some steps you must take on your own, however, to make sure you get the appropriate college credit for your AP/IB classes.

 Choose the Right College